FriendlyCaptcha/friendly-docs/docs/guides/upgrading-to-v2/why-upgrade.md

   * It offers a reCAPTCHA and hCaptcha compatibility build, making switching easier.
   * It has simplified strict content security policy (CSP) requirements.
   * It supports ancient operating systems that do not support Let's Encrypt SSL certificates (such as Windows XP Service Pack 2).
+  * There are [official SDKs and plugins](../../integrations/index.md) for common programming languages and frameworks.

 ## What has not changed?